pumexx/pumex/README.md

 - Skeleton of each model has 53 bones
 - Each body has 3 texture variants
 - Each model has 3 different sets of clothes ( also 3D models ).
 Each cloth has only 1 LOD.
+- Each model randomly chooses one of four provided animations.

 Command line parameters enable us to use one of predefined window configurations :